 Licence: This module must be used under the terms of the CeCILL.
 The terms are

 Permission to use, copy, modify, and distribute this software for any purpose

 without fee is hereby granted, provided that this entire notice is included in

 all copies of any software which is or includes a copy or modification of this

 software and in all copies of the supporting documentation for such software.

-This software is being provided "as is", without any express or
+This software is being provided "as is", without any express or implied

-fitness for any particular purpose.
+any particular purpose.

 This module is dedicated to network topology generation and routing analysis.
 It